mattmorten/clojure-tutorial/README.md

 Phew!
 That's a lot.
 Let's put everything together to write a function which takes a board, a piece, and a pair of coordinates, and
 "adds" the piece to the board.
 I.e. it sets the value of the cells in the board to `true` in the shape of the piece, at the location specified.
-Again, Clojure datastructures are immutable, to the resulting board will be a new copy of the existing board, but with the cells filled.
+Again, Clojure data structures are immutable, to the resulting board will be a new copy of the existing board, but with the cells filled.

 ![Place a piece on the board](resources/1_3.png)